metacraft-labs/DendrETH/beacon-light-client/circom/README.md

 ## Tests

-To run the `snarkit2` tests you can execute:
+To run the `snarkit2` tests, you can execute:

 ```
 ./test/run_snarkit2_tests.sh